nystrom/rivo/docs/design.md

         print x
     }

-A `for` expression can have an optional `else` clause, which is evaluated if there are no solutions of to the formula.
+A `for` expression can have an optional `else` clause, which is evaluated if there are no solutions to the formula.
 The result of a `for` expression is a stream of the `for` body results, or the empty stream.
 The result of a `for` with an `else` is either the stream of the body results or the singleton stream of the `else` body.